koush/scratch/README.md

 }
 ```

 The above server has a problem: similar to POSIX accept loops, the example above is only handling one socket at a time.
-Typically every clent socket would get its own thread, but Scratch can put each incoming socket in its own coroutine:
+Typically every client socket would get its own thread, but Scratch can put each incoming socket in its own coroutine:

 ```kotlin
 val server = listen(5555)